mozilla/data-docs/src/cookbooks/data_modeling/index.md

 # Data Modeling guidelines

-This is a section for guidelines and recommendations when implementing a new data model asset.
+This section has guidelines for implementing a new data model asset and to review pull requests that implement them.